 Keeping track of all the details for each candidate could easily take up a lot of time.
 It is harder to manage when the information you need for decision making is scattered over various systems and you do not use any form of candidate evaluation scorecards.
 Perhaps the biggest challenge lies in effectively screening and categorizing job hopefuls in order to determine which are the most promising potential employees.

 Going through multiple interviews on a daily basis could make it difficult to separate similarly qualified individuals.
 Notes taken by interviewers can be helpful but an unstructured process with a lot of unstructured data to process could quickly get out of control.
-A recruitment platform that provides a structured approach to managing the hiring process and supports candidate evaluation scorecards can be extremely helpful.
+A recruitment platform that provides a structured approach to managing the hiring process and supports candidate evaluation scorecards or online forms can be extremely helpful.
 Understanding the benefits of structured interview scoring is a necessary step.
 Realizing these benefits requires using a platform with interview-scoring capabilities built in can greatly improve your hiring decisions.
 Here are some of the key benefits of implementing a structured interview process and evaluation scorecards.

 While managers and recruiters know exactly what they are looking for in an applicant for a certain position, it’s often difficult to categorize the candidates that are the very best match for the job.
 Modern applicant tracking software will allow you to create an interview evaluation scorecard, giving you instant access to candidate scores for key skills and requirements.
 To facilitate this, your scorecard creation system should allow complete customizability but also be simple to use.